VMware error caused by wrongly deleting snapshot files

 2. Click Backup Task >> Create New Task to start configuration.

-✜ Enter task name, select device such as VMware ESXi and the virtual machines.
+✜ Enter task name, select device such as VMware ESXi and the virtual machines (up to 10 VMs in one task on Free Edition).
 Then select Backup Target.
 It is flexible for you to select local path or network path to store VM backups.

 ✜ Schedule backup task: select backup way such as full/incremental/differential backup and when to perform the backup task.